 But when that base product (chocolate liquor) is used to make other treats, those products might not be considered vegan.
 Other ingredients, like dairy (milk and whey), honey, white sugar, and gelatin may be used in some chocolate.

-Research is important so it may be best to call the manufacture of the product you’re concerned about just to make sure of all the ingredients.
+Research is important so it may be best to call the manufacturer of the product you’re concerned about just to make sure of all the ingredients.

 Is chocolate liquor dairy free?

 Yes.
-Pure chocolate liquor (cocoa liquor/cocoa paste) is dairy free.
+Pure chocolate liquor (cocoa liquor/cocoa paste) is dairy-free.
 It comes from chocolate nibs that do not contain dairy.
-They do contain cocoa butter, but this is a plant-based butter and has nothing to do with dairy.
+They do contain cocoa butter, but this is plant-based butter and has nothing to do with dairy.

 But there’s a need to be careful if you’re avoiding dairy because the liquor is used to make other products like chocolates, and chocolate bars so you’ll need to check the ingredients in your chocolate products carefully.